 You will need to obtain a new card.

 A $50 replacement fee applies where your card is lost, has been damaged (such as through misuse e.g. melted in clothes dryer) or where it has been stolen and you do not have a police report.
 You remain responsible for any misuse of your card until it has been reported lost, or stolen; for example, the cost of books ‘borrowed’ with the card or any damage to secured labs.

 You should contact the library to suspend the borrowing access of your card, and Security/or other relevant department to cancel access to labs.
-(If you later find your student ID card, you can request that this access be reinstated).
-Please contact Security.
+If you later find your student ID card, you can request this access be reinstated via Security.